 Some of the Bassett family moved to Ireland, but this topic is not covered in this excerpt.
 Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Bassett name or one of its variants:

-Bassett Settlers in the United States in the 17th Century
+Bassett Settlers in United States in the 17th Century

-Bassett Settlers in the United States in the 18th Century
+Bassett Settlers in United States in the 18th Century

-Bassett Settlers in the United States in the 19th Century
+Bassett Settlers in United States in the 19th Century